langchain-ai/langchain/templates/rag-gpt-crawler/README.md

-# rag-gpt-crawler
+# RAG - GPT-crawler

-GPT-crawler will crawl websites to produce files for use in custom GPTs or other apps (RAG).
+`GPT-crawler` crawls websites to produce files for use in custom GPTs or other apps (RAG).

 This template uses [gpt-crawler](https://github.com/BuilderIO/gpt-crawler) to build a RAG app